sullivlo/343-HW1/README.md

 # 343-HW1
 ## Structure of Programming Languages with Ira Woodring
 ### Common Git command

-git init
+#### git init
+Creates a local repository
+Default local repo name is Master

-git status
+#### git status

-git log
+Shows tracked and untracked files

+Shows staged and unstaged files

-git add
+#### git add <file>
+Stages file to tracked changes

+#### git commit -m "description"
+Commit staged files
+-m allows commit notes as a txt description

+#### git log
+Shows commit history

-git pull
+#### git pull
+Will fetch and replay the changes from the remote master branch

-git push
+#### git push
+Push commits made on your local branch to a remote repository

-git diff --Head
+#### git diff --Head

-git dif
+This form is to view the changes you have in your working tree relative to the named